- Health insurance – coverage, availability and rules – varies dramatically from state to state.

 - Pay attention to the details of your health plan’s provider network.
 Your best chance of avoiding balance billing is to make sure you see in-network providers, and you don’t want to be having to sort that out while you or a family member is very unwell.

 - Check with your plan to see how telehealth is covered, and be sure you understand how to use the telehealth services.
 For non-severe cases, telehealth is recommended as a way to prevent further spread of the disease, and many health plans have temporarily reduced or eliminating cost-sharing for telehealth services in an effort to encourage its use.

 - If you had an HSA-qualified health plan last year and didn’t contribute the maximum allowable amount to your HSA, consider doing so now if you have the money available.
-You can make contributions for 2020 up until April 15.
+You can make contributions for 2020 up until May 17, 2021 (this is an extension; the normal deadline is April 15).
 And if you currently have an HSA-qualified plan, you can contribute pre-tax money to the account for this year as well, at any point during the year.
 Whatever money you contribute to your HSA will be available to withdraw tax-free if you end up needing it to pay out-of-pocket costs for medical care.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.